inspirelab-site/inspirelab.umd.edu/_members/ali-nilforoushan.md

   # cv:
   # faculty-page:
 ---
-Hey :> I'm a sophomore studying Computer Science + Psychology @ UMD.
-I'm the personification of "curiosity killed the cat" (why I like psych) and a creative (why I like CS) who hopes to go to grad school for computer science if the <5% acceptance rates bless him the opportunity to do so.
-If I magically have free time on my hands, which normally isn't the case, I like doing stuff that revolves around video games, guitar, Youtube, baking, piano, cooking, reading, and art.
+Hey o/ I'm a junior studying Computer Science + Psychology @ UMD.
+I hope to go to grad school, but due to my curious nature I'm unsure what I want to specifically pursue.
+Outside of INSPIRE, I'm the Systems Software Lead at UMD's SatDev THIEA mission, and like to spend my free time on video games, guitar, piano, baking, Youtube, cooking, and reading.